Shady129/The-Coca-Cola-Sales-Dashboard-Power-Bi-Project-/README.md

 📂 DATASET
 ----------------------------------------------------
-The dataset used in this project is an educational, simulated retail sales dataset sourced from a YouTube course and designed for learning and analytical practice.
+The dataset used in this project was sourced from https://www.careerprinciples.com/ and used for analytical practice and learning.

 🛠️ TOOLS USED
 ----------------------------------------------------